Saturday, April 18, 2009

-Sien lui yau wan III: Do do do; Fantasy, China, 1992; D: Ching Siu Tung, S: Tony Leung Chiu-Wai, Jacky Cheung, Joey Wang, Nina Li Chi, La Siu-Ming
+Sien lui yau wan III: Do do do; fantasy, Hong Kong / China, 1992; D: Ching Siu Tung, S: Tony Leung Chiu-Wai, Jacky Cheung, Joey Wang, Nina Li Chi, La Siu-Ming

 100 years after the events of Ling Choi Sin.
 An old monk and his assistant Fang witness how warrior Yin kills robbers who have robbed him.
 The monk and Fang spend the night in a mysterious forest temple.
 There ghost-woman Lotus tries to seduce Fang to put him under control of the Tree Demon, but truly falls in love with him.
 This causes her problems since her evil sister could betray her.
 The demon captures the monk since Fang broke a golden statue, so he seeks the help from Yin.
 Together, they free the monk and even Lotus.
 They destroy the demon and after the dawn keep Lotus' ashes.